How to Clean Your Keyboard and Sterilize Viruses and Bacteria

 First, keyboards aren’t the cleanest object in your home or office.
 Lots of crumbs from computer-side snacks work their way among the keys and build up underneath them.
 As a result, holding a keyboard upside-down can dislodge some nasty morsels from the past.

 It’s so bad that the keyboard can be a safe harbor for germs.
 Time reported on how 27% of keyboards in the office have an ATP count of 300 or higher, which means they have “high levels of contamination.”

 The keyboard tends to go under the radar when people clean their office space, allowing germs to flourish on and around the keys freely.

 Before you learn how to clean a computer keyboard and eliminate all that grime, take a moment to remember the precautions for cleaning a keyboard.

 1. Unplug the Keyboard From the Computer

-First of all, make sure no power is going through the keyboard while you clean it.
-Unplug the keyboard from your computer while you clean, as this keeps you safe from both electrical problems and from accidentally typing nonsense to your friends as you clean.
+First, ensure no power is going through the keyboard while you clean it.
+Unplug the keyboard from your computer while you clean, as this keeps you safe from both electrical problems and accidentally typing nonsense as you clean.